The Difference Between A Brochure Website & A Lead Generation Website

 • Portfolio (samples or external links)

-This limited, self-centered nature means the website has a few problems for any company that expects their site to assist in marketing.
+This limited, self-centered nature means the website poses a few problems for any company that expects their site to assist in marketing.

 1. Poor search engine performance